top of page

 Inspection Stations

-The State of Idaho has 24 Stations, 5 Roving Crews, and 5 Regional Offices.
-Dates of operation vary from February thru December.
+The State of Idaho has 29 Stations, 5 Roving Crews, and 5 Regional Offices.
+Dates of operation vary from February through December.

-Our Law Enforcement partners are the Idaho State Police and Cassia County Police.
+Idaho Department of Agriculture partnered with the Idaho State Police.
 They are on a designated shift just for our station to return any bypasses and educate the public on our state’s laws about stopping to be inspected at all watercraft inspection stations.
 We ask that you please read signs and know before you go about Idaho state laws on watercraft.

 Inspection Requirements